Kirsteenng/Data-Science/Hong Kong House Price/readme.md

 # Hong Kong Housing Price: Analysis on housing price movement

 Hong Kong is one of the most expensive cities in the world to own a house.
-An average price per squarefoot on Hong Kong island is .
+An average price per squarefoot on Hong Kong island is $18,565 .
 The goals of this project are
-* To collect housing transaction data from [Centaline](http://www1.centadata.com/ephome.aspx), Hong Kong's largest real estate agent site.
-* To visualise the trend in change over 6 months.
-* To identify related features that would affect housing prices.
+- Collect data from [Centaline] (https://hk.centanet.com/findproperty/en/list/transaction?q=mptTD0GZW0mpDQyHGtyob)
+- What is the housing transaction trend in Hong Kong Island across this period of time?
+- Which area(s) is/are the most popular?
+- Average price/sqft analysis.
+- Which area and what building age have the highest potential to retain value?

 ## Data
-The data used here is from [Centaline](http://www1.centadata.com/ephome.aspx).
+The data used here is from Centaline
-I have built a crawler to collect the data from all region in Hong Kong Island for the past 6months.
-The crawler file is located [here](https://github.com/Kirsteenng/Data-Science/blob/master/Hong%20Kong%20House%20Price/data/crawler.py).
+I have built a crawler to collect the data from all region in Hong Kong Island from March 4th to Aug 3rd.
+The crawler file is located .
 The crawler is built using selenium for dynamic webpage.

 Hong Kong consists of 4 parts: Hong Kong Island, Kowloon, New Territory and Lantau Island.
 For this project I will focus on property transactions on Hong Kong Island.